Which streets will be closed in Miami during the World Cup?: Dates, times, and affected routes

 • Intersection of NW 27th Avenue and NW 199th Street.

-They then reactivate: "On days like June 15, 21, and 24, and July 3, when a match starts at 6:00 PM, the roads will be closed from 5:00 AM to 2:00 PM and again from 7:30 PM to 9:30 PM," the Miami Herald specified.
+They will then be reactivated: "On days like June 15, 21, and 24, and July 3, when a game starts at 6:00 PM, the roads will be closed from 5:00 AM to 2:00 PM and again from 7:30 PM to 9:30 PM," specified the Miami Herald.

-After each game, some ramps of the Golden Glades Interchange will be reserved exclusively for shuttle buses, including the connections to Florida's Turnpike and the Palmetto Expressway (SR 826).
+After each game, some ramps of the Golden Glades Interchange will be reserved exclusively for shuttle buses, including connections to Florida's Turnpike and the Palmetto Expressway (SR 826).

-Those who live or work in controlled access areas must carry a special local access pass, available at the Miami Gardens City Hall and the Police Department.
+Those who live or work in controlled access areas must carry a local access special pass, available at the Miami Gardens City Hall and the Police Department.

 The ramps from exit 2X of the Turnpike, however, will remain closed to all vehicles without exception.